eNMS-automation/eNMS/README.md

     flask run --host=0.0.0.0
     Log in (default credentials: admin / admin)

-## Quick start as a docker container

-### With a SQLite database

-    sudo docker build -t enms -f docker/Dockerfile . sudo docker run -it -d -p 5000:5000 --name enms enms Log in (default credentials: admin / admin)

-### With a PostgreSQL database

-    sudo docker-compose -f docker/docker-compose.yml up -d
-    Log in (default credentials: admin / admin)

 ## Deploy eNMS in production

-In production, eNMS is configured to use a PostgreSQL database and a Hashicorp Vault (storage of network credentials).
+In production, eNMS can be configured to use a MySQL or PostgreSQL database and a Hashicorp Vault (storage of network credentials).

 Check out the `Installation` section of the docs: _[Install eNMS](https://enms.readthedocs.io/en/latest/base/installation.html)_